FridaWikell/kalmar-stadsmission/README.md

 The code to embed the Youtube-video is from [Avexdesigns](avexdesigns.com/blog/responsive-youtube-embed).
 For making the navigation bar responsive, the code is from Code Institue's Love running project.
 Button code to make "Back to home page" button is from [Stackoverflow](https://stackoverflow.com/questions/8357058/how-to-make-an-html-anchor-tag-or-link-look-like-a-button).
+To limit the sites width on large screens, clamp code was used from [Raybo](https://raybo.org/posts/2021-02-28-CSS%20Clamp/).

 ### Other